nest/nest-simulator/extras/userdoc/md/documentation/using_nest_with_music.md

     -65.2054
     -62.1583

+    NEST v1.9.svn (C) 1995-2008 The NEST Initiative -70
+    -70
+    -68.1559
+    -61.9174
+    -70
+    -70
+    -70
+    -65.2054
+    -62.1583

 Receiving string messages
 ---------------------------

 Currently, NEST is only able to receive, but not to send string messages.
 We thus use MUSIC's `messagesource` program for the generation of messages in the following example.
 The configuration file (`msgtest.music`) is shown in the following listing:

     stoptime=1.0
     np=1